feathers-plus/feathers-mongoose-advanced/README.md

 `feathers-mongoose-advanced` services comply with the standard [FeathersJS API](http://feathersjs.com/api/#).

 ### Virtual Field for id
-A virtual field will be set up on all service to automatically create an `id` out of each document's `_id`, so all documents will contain both an `id` and an `id` field.
+A virtual field will be set up on each service to automatically create an `id` out of each document's `_id`.
+This means that all documents will contain both an `_id` and an `id` field.

 This is added as a convenience for working with client-side frameworks that watch for an `id` to be present on model data.
 You can turn this off by passing {noVirtualID:true} in the second argument when creating the service: